 Time was when the French Canadians—throughout Napoleon’s life from his rise and fall as a general and ruler of Europe, and long before Confederation—disapproved of him and were rather inclined to celebrate whenever he lost a battle.

 That is because French Canadians back then were well aware that their distinct nationality, language, and religion had been protected and even promoted by the British Crown, by the British governors, since 1760, and that they had gained new vigour in the elective and representative parliamentary institutions the British brought to the Canadas in 1791.
 French Canadians of that time were British monarchists.
-Even reformers like Louis-Joseph Papineau were satisfied (most of the time) that loyalty to the ruling British Crown took the place of the defeated French one and the phrase “Vive le roi” still applied.
+Even reformers like Louis-Joseph Papineau were satisfied (most of the time) that loyalty to the ruling British Crown took the place of the defeated French one, and the phrase “Vive le roi” still applied.
 It made sense that French Canadians would despise Bonaparte as a usurper, pretender, and threat to their British liberties.

 Thus, when Admiral Horatio Nelson defeated Napoleon’s navy at Aboukir (the Battle of the Nile) in 1802, both English- and French-speaking Canadians celebrated with aplomb.
 The same occurred when Nelson beat the combined French and Spanish fleets at the even greater Battle of Trafalgar in 1805.
 Le Canadien, the leading nationalist newspaper in Lower Canada—the champion of the political and economic rights of French Canadians—welcomed the defeat of the tyrant Bonaparte.

-And thus, English and French Montrealers were joyously united in making donations to build a splendid column in memory of Horatio Nelson and his victory at Trafalgar, which remains one of the more extraordinary sights for the visitor to Old Montreal today.
+And thus, English and French Montrealers were joyously united in making donations to build a splendid column in memory of Horatio Nelson and his victory at Trafalgar, which remains one of the more extraordinary sights for visitors to Old Montreal today.
 A crocodile at the base represents the earlier victory at Aboukir.
 The bishop and the superior of the Sulpician order of priests joined merrily with Anglo-Montrealers James McGill and John Ogilvy to pay for the monument, built 30 years before the one in London!
 In 1809, the conservative reformer Denis-Benjamin Viger, an elected member of the National Assembly, wrote a booklet denouncing Napoleon as a dictator and contrasting him unfavourably with Canada’s British rulers, who protected French Canada’s language, religion, and laws.

 In 1815, when the Duke of Wellington and his Dutch, Belgian, and German allies defeated Napoleon on land in the Battle of Waterloo, church bells rang and bonfires were lit across Upper and Lower Canada.
 When the Duke of Wellington died in 1852, the Parliament of United Canada closed for the day in honour of “the man who conquered the conqueror of the world.”